Before we had giant supermarkets and hardware stores, people had to know how to make things themselves.

-Pine pitch works great as a glue because it is so strong and sticky, plus it is waterproof.
+Pine pitch works great as glue because it is so strong and sticky, plus it is waterproof.
 First, you have to make your pine pitch.
 The only problem is that pine pitch hardens when it dries.
 You’ll have to heat it up in order to use it – which can be a bit messy.
 The best solution for this is to put your pine pitch on the end of a stick.

 After making your pine pitch and while it is still liquid, swirl a stick into the liquid pitch.
 Then set the sticks aside to dry.
 When it is time to use the pitch glue, just use a bit of fire to heat up the pitch on the stick.
 The pitch will drip off onto whatever you want to glue.

 Pine Pitch Torch

 Get yourself a long stick to use as the base of your torch.
-Next you will need some long, thin scraps of fabric or cotton rope.
+Next, you will need some long, thin scraps of fabric or cotton rope.
 Wrap the fabric or rope around the top of your stick.
 Make some pine pitch.
 Dip the fabric/rope into the pitch and let it dry.
-Light it up and you’ve got yourself a torch which will burn for a fairly long time.
+Light it up and you’ve got yourself a torch that will burn for a fairly long time.

 Alternatively, you can get a long, thick stick.
 Using a saw, cut some notches into one end of the stick.
 You can fill the notches with pine sap or pine pitch.
 Then just light it on fire.

 Note that the pine pitch will drip down the torch, and it will be HOT.
 Do not hold onto this torch.
 It will need to be planted in the ground.

 Pine Tar Soap

 Pine tar soap has been used for a really long time but obviously fell out of popularity once chemical soaps became available.
-Because of pine’s nature antiseptic qualities, it is a really great soap.
+Because of pine’s natural antiseptic qualities, it is a really great soap.
 Obviously, you are going to have to make pine tar before you can make soap.
 You can also use pine pitch.

 Pine Pitch for Waterproofing